SW7047 - Professional Law for Social Work (2021/22)

 Weekly sessions will be interactive with a balance of direct input and student led seminars.

 Students will be provided with questions related to aspects of the law and leading cases to be covered weekly.
 They will be directed to relevant reading in order to research answers to these questions, applying them to social work practice and values.
-Their guided independent study will provide time for reflective Learning and writing the PDP.
+Their guided independent study will provide time for reflective Learning and writing their Personal professional development plans for practice placements.

 On successful completion of this module students will: